Israel Keyes: Investigation, arrest, and imprisonment

-After Koenig's murder, Keyes demanded ransom money, and police were able to track withdrawals from her account as he moved throughout the southwestern U.S. During that time, the police controversially refused to release surveillance video of Koenig's abduction.
-Keyes was arrested by Texas Highway Patrol Corporal Bryan Henry and Texas Ranger Steven Rayburn in the parking lot of the Cotton Patch Café in Lufkin, Texas, on the morning of March 13, 2012.
+After Koenig's murder, Keyes demanded ransom money be deposited to her bank account.
+Police were able to track withdrawals from her account as he moved throughout the southwestern U.S..
+During that time, the police controversially refused to release a surveillance video of Koenig's abduction.

+Keyes was arrested by Texas Highway Patrol Corporal Bryan Henry and Texas Ranger Steven Rayburn, assisted by FBI Special Agent Deb Rose (née Gannaway at the time), in the parking lot of the Cotton Patch Café in Lufkin, Texas, on the morning of March 13, 2012.
 Investigators had circulated a lookout bulletin for the suspect's car, which had been used at ATMs to withdraw money from Koenig's account.

 Keyes came to their attention when law enforcement officers were monitoring hotel parking lots for out-of-state rental cars matching the police bulletin.
 Officers stopped Keyes after he drove slightly over the speed limit and searched his vehicle after they noticed cash stained with bright ink, indicating a dye pack from a bank robbery.
 Koenig's ATM card and cell phone were also discovered in Keyes's car.

 Keyes was subsequently extradited to Alaska, where he initially claimed Koenig's ATM card and phone came into his possession after someone tossed the items in his open car window.
 He was charged with fraud related to use of Koenig's bank accounts but eventually confessed to the Koenig murder.
 He was represented by Rich Curtner, Federal Public Defender for Alaska.
 Keyes was indicted and his trial was scheduled to begin in March 2013.